Are Racial Microaggressions on College Campuses Harmful?

 Negative affectivity was correlated to anxiety and trauma symptoms, which was to be expected since negative affectivity is correlated to most measures of psychopathology.
 So, it could be that people with greater trait negative affectivity are more likely to perceive discrimination, but it also could be that increased experiences of discrimination can result in more negative affectivity.
 This study cannot tease those possibilities apart.

 However, when trait negative affectivity was controlled for, the frequency of experiencing microaggressions remained strongly correlated to anxiety, stress, and trauma symptoms in the black students.
-This demonstrated that microaggressions are linked to psychological harm, apart from any potential neuroticism on the part of the victim (Williams, Kanter, & Ching, in press).
+This demonstrated that microaggressions are linked to psychological harm, apart from any potential neuroticism on the part of the victim (Williams, Kanter, & Ching, 2018).

 Are Microaggressions Harmful to White Students Too?